Preparing for your Social Work Interview

 If you are successful, you will then receive a formal offer from the University of Sheffield's Central Admissions team via UCAS.
 Depending on the circumstances of your offer, this could be conditional or unconditional.

 We would advise you to confirm the University of Sheffield as your firm choice on UCAS as soon as possible.
-Once you have, it's time to start thinking about accommodation and applying for funding.
+Once you have confirmed your offer, it's time to start thinking about accommodation and applying for funding.

 DBS Check & Occupational Health

 One of the requirements for the MA Social Work programme is to complete both a Disclosure and Barring Service (DBS) and an Occupational Health check.
-The Admissions Tutor within the Department will contact you to begin these checks following induction week in September.
-These checks are essential in order for you to begin your placement in January.
+The Admissions Assistant within the Department will contact you to begin these checks following induction week in September.
+These checks are essential in order for you to begin your Social Work practice placement.

 If you have any questions that aren't answered on this page, please do feel free to contact us using the details below.